3DWebDesign/system-invoker-plugin-joomla/README.md

 # system-invoker-plugin-joomla
 System invoker plugin for Joomla Invokes Joomla plugins on pages depending on its INI-based settings.
 Take a look at the config/examples/ directory for more info.

-Latest version is here: https://github.com/web-seo/system-invoker-plugin-joomla/releases/download/1.1/plg_system_plginvoker-J25.v.1.1.zip  More release (soon): https://github.com/web-seo/system-invoker-plugin-joomla/releases
+Latest version is here: https://github.com/web-seo/system-invoker-plugin-joomla/releases/download/1.1/plg_system_plginvoker-J25.v.1.1.zip  More releases (soon): https://github.com/web-seo/system-invoker-plugin-joomla/releases

 This plugin is used in FREE Mailorder for Joomla! content plugin - more info: http://3dwebdesign.org/forum/revised-mailorder-content-plugin-for-j2-5-t1762